-By Barbara Anderson, Member of St. Luke’s Episcopal Church in Seattle, WA
+By Barbara Anderson, member, St. Luke’s Episcopal Church in Seattle, WA

 Julia’s message, printed in Sunday bulletins and our newsletter, along with announcements by our priest, produced a record thirty-some individuals who wanted to explore becoming either seekers or spiritual companions.
 Some two dozen chose to engage in the Sunday evening journey.